PelicanPlatform/PelicanPytorchTutorial/doc/UsingpyTorchwithPelicanandHTCondor.md

 ## 1. Create Your Environment for Your Job

-HTC's executed point usually only have some necessary softwares installed.
+CHTC's execution point usually only has some of the necessary software installed.
 Therefore, if you're using PyTorch and other libraries, you need to create an environment for your job.

 Following this tutorial: [Create a Portable Python Installation with Miniconda](https://chtc.cs.wisc.edu/uw-research-computing/conda-installation.html).
 You should have a tar file `env-name.tar.gz`.
-In most cases, the file is larger than 1GB, you should use the large data filesystem staging provided by CHTC.
+In most cases, the file is larger than 1GB and you should use the large data filesystem staging provided by CHTC.

-To check the size of a file, do:
+To check the size of a file, run:

 ```shell
 du -sh filename